-Mahendragarh is one of Haryana's oldest districts, known for its historical and religious significance.
-The district is home to a number of well-known tourist sites as well as a number of fairs and festivals.
-The district of Mahendergarh is located in Haryana's extreme south-west corner.
-The sand and steep terrain of Mahendergarh district keep the land dry.
 Mahendergarh has grown in prominence across the state over the years.
 The number of visitors to the neighbourhood has increased as a result of its magnificent hilltops and fine strongholds.
 It is well-known for its culture, heritage, and historical significance.
 Both the Central Archeology Department and the Haryana State Archeology Department are in charge of the state's monuments.

 The temple is dedicated to the Hindu god Hanumanji.
 The temple is situated at Narnaul-Singhana road and enjoys a scenic location encompassing mountains and greenery.
 The statue of Lord Hanuman dominates the Aravali Hills.
 The serenity of the surroundings adds to the mystique of the temple.
 This place is situated beside the Haryana Police firing range.
 The main idol is in a sitting position & could be reached after climbing zig-zag stairs.
-The site has a certain aura and charm, and the view is incredible.
-This place could also facilitate a picnic spot due to its verdant surroundings & being away from the city.
-This place is also an habitant of rabbits and baby swans (near the temple stairs) and others from such a close distance.

 Dhosi Hill is an extinct volcano, standing alone at the northwest end of the Aravalli mountain range.
 It is a part with height varying from about 345 to 470 meters from the surrounding land, 740 meters from the sea level.
 It has a temple, pond, fort and caves on the top and forest.
-The Aravalli range is Precambrian Malani igneous suite of rocks that have been dated at 732 Ma BP (million years before present)
+The Aravalli range is Precambrian Malani igneous suite of rocks that have been dated at 732 Ma BP (million years before present).

-The temple is dedicated to the Hindu god Hanumanj A Shiva temple, tank and a well exist on the hill.
+The temple is dedicated to the Hindu god Hanumanji.
+A Shiva temple, tank and a well exist on the hill.
 A devotee has to climb 457 stairs of the Dhosi hill via village Thana.
 In the main temple, Chavan Rishi, Sukanya, Krishna and Radha stand are installed in the main temple.

 In honour of Chavan Rishi, a tourism area has been set aside.
 Every year, on the occasion of Somavati Amavas, a major fair is held.
 Chavan, who was born into the Bhirgu dynasty, is said to be the founder of the Bhargava community.
 A ghufa (cave) where the Rishi practised tapsya can still be found.
 The Rishi is said to have consumed Chavan Prash, which is a special blend of herbs.
-As a result of his name, it is thought that a medicine known as Chavan Prash has become fairly common and popular.

 Sh Durga Mata Mandir, Bassai Distt.
-Mahendergarh,
+Mahendergarh.

 Baba Jai Ram Das Mandir, Pali is one of the most popular religious places in the district.
 People across the state visit the temple.
 Besides the temple, there is a park, pond and a Dharamshala to stay.
 Every year temple committee organizes a fair along with competitions in different sports.
 A cricket ground, a gymnasium is also there.